If you are considering your first river cruise you might be wondering what you actually get for your money.

 There is a lot of variety within the river cruise industry when it comes to what is included in the cruise fare.

-For a ship of this size, there will be around 50 crew members which means that the crew are able to give a very high standard of service to all guests.
+For a ship of this size, there will be around 50 crew members which mean that the crew are able to give a very high standard of service to all guests.

 For example, the waiters in the main bar may also work as waiters in the dining rooms during dinner.
 This is one of the reasons why you really do get to know the crew on board, you see them all day every day!

-The Crew Live Onboard
+The Crew of River Cruise Ships Live Onboard

-This means that even when the crew aren’t technically working they’ll be found all over the ship and are always happy to chat with guests.
+This means that even when the crew isn’t technically working they’ll be found all over the ship and are always happy to chat with guests.

 The first river cruise I took was with Emerald Waterways.
 All Emerald Waterways cruises have an activities manager on board in addition to a cruise director and other cruise staff.